 - A first-class freight railway from Felixstowe to Nuneaton, which will improve the profitability of Felixstowe port (a lot of the port workers live in Ipswich), remove a lot of the lorries from the A14, and get many of the freight trains off the mainline to Liverpool Street which currently slow down the other trains.

 - A national centre for the creative arts (painting, graphics, sculpture, pottery, textiles) – not just a museum or gallery, but somewhere where people can learn, create, view, enjoy and sell.

 What can Labour do to help Ipswich people?

 I think there are two questions here – “What can a Labour Borough Council do to improve life in Ipswich” – and “What could a Labour Government do to improve life in Ipswich?”
 Labour policies are designed to help the people who need the most help, rather than the people who want the biggest tax cuts.
 The Labour-run Borough Council does its best to provide good public services, such as free bin collections, affordable car parking, council homes, and enjoyable parks and sport opportunities and entertainment.
-But they are hampered by the Government cuts which prevent local authorities from providing the services that people need and want.
+But they are hampered by Government cuts and privatisation which prevent local authorities from providing the services that people need and want.
 I believe that a high-investment high-public-spending philosophy actually benefits every level of society.
 However much money you may have, surely a good education, an effective Police Force, houses for everyone, and a strong and improving NHS are more important than tax cuts.
 The dog-in-the-manger attitude of some people who object to public spending tends to reduce the overall capacity of the economy in the long run, so that even those people end up by suffering too.
 Why not read the Labour Party Manifesto for last year, on the following link here.

 With the issues about a lack of council homes, do you think more can be done to utilise land in the area?